 Chris' pack is inspired by subjects such as spirituality, the occult, ouija boards, spirit photography and generally all things spooky.

 This pack was successfully funded through a Kickstarter campaign at the end of last year, however we thought the deck was so outstanding we still wanted to include it in our reviews.
-You can still view the campaign on Kickstarter or visit his website for more details.
+You can see more images and still view the campaign on Kickstarter or visit his website for more details.

 Background Information & Inspiration